HDQuanDev/react-native-tour/README.md

 sorted by their `order`, and whenever the active step declares a `screen`, `onNavigate` is called so the overlay can follow navigation.

+The overlay draws a border, an arrow, and a tooltip pointing at the highlighted element.
+Use `title` and `note` to explain the current step so users know why they are interacting with that UI element.

 ## Tips

 - Give every `TourStep` a unique `id` and `order`.